mrsplash2000/ppp-Cpp-2nd-edition/README.md

 Make sure the commands you're running are running in which branch.
 This is very important so that you wouldn't accidentally pust to another branch.

+### Challenges
+You can push your challenges from your own branch on the Challenges folder.
+All you have to do is to place your solution in a folder going by your name in your branch.
+That's it